smhurf/lewagon_challenges/05-ML/02-Fundamentals-of-Machine-Learning/Reboot/README.md

-Let's correct the Bonus challenge together!
+Let's go over the bonus together and optimize K for a KNN model.